 I got my first radio job in 1983 at a station near where I went to community college, WSDR in Sterling, Illinois.
 As the WKRP in Cincinnati theme song goes, I’ve moved town to town up and down the dial a few times.
 Now I’m blessed to work at one of the best stations in the United States, Magic 98!

-Some things I love: biking, playing tennis, cats, craft beer, driving a stick shift, weekend getaways with my husband, and keeping you up-to-date on weather and traffic conditions while playing some pretty nifty songs every weekday aftermoon from 3 until 7!
+Some things I love: biking, playing tennis, cats, craft beer, driving a stick shift, weekend getaways with my husband, and being on the radio, of course.

 I’ve been ranting about Mother Nature in my my last couple of blog posts, regarding damage done by trees toppled over during recent storms, but this time I want to say, “Kudos to you, Mother Nature.”
 Beginning

 The tree that fell on my late Mom’s house earlier this month, which I previously blogged about, seems to have started a domino effect.
 The big downpours from last Friday caused part of a tree to fall